 I am not currently trying to get pregnant but it is definitely something that is on my future agenda.
 Both Scott and I want kids, and when the time comes to have them I plan to prepare with a preconception diet (Scott will do this also, it’s equally as important for dudes).

-As I explained in this post, cholesterol is the precursor to the steroid hormones, glucocorticoids, mineralcorticoids, estrogens, androgens, and progestins.
+As I explained in this post, cholesterol is the precursor to the steroid hormones, glucocorticoids, mineralocorticoids, estrogens, androgens, and progestins.
 They are all critical components to preparing the body for pregnancy, and cholesterol is a critical component of these hormones.
 They are all regulated by proper cholesterol intake.
-Plant based diets especially lack cholesterol, as the best forms of it come from animals.
+Plant-based diets especially lack cholesterol, as the best forms of it come from animals.
 Please do not underestimate the importance of cholesterol’s effects on hormones, it is absolutely essential.
 Each hormone has a unique function.
-Every single one is necessary in the right amount and at the right time for successful conception.
+Every single one is necessary (in the right amount, of course) at the right time for successful conception.
 If you have inadequate cholesterol levels, hormones will not function properly.
-If the hormones are unbalanced and not functioning, conception is impossible.
+Conception will be impossible.

 Omega-3 fatty acids also assist in conception.
 Not only do they help regulate hormones, they promote ovulation and cervical mucus, and improve blood flow to the reproductive organs.
 Cervical mucus aids in carrying the sperm to the egg when the woman is ovulating.
-Plant based diets severely lack omegas-3s.
-While they can be supplemented (which is less than ideal) they can also be found in nuts, which is the argument most people following a plant based diet make.
+Plant-based diets severely lack omegas-3s.
+While they can be supplemented (which is less than ideal), you can find them in nuts.
+This is the argument most people following a plant-based diet make.
 And that’s true, nuts do indeed contain omega-3s, but they also contain a lot of omega 6, which causes inflammation.
-And nuts don’t have nearly as many omega-3s as grass-fed meats, pastured eggs and wild seafood.
+And nuts don’t have nearly as many omega-3s as grass-fed meats, pastured eggs, and wild seafood.

-Vitamin B6, or pyridoxine, isn’t often talked about as one of the necessary vitamins for conception, when it’s actually one of the most important.
-B6 has been shown to lengthen the luteal phase, or the time from ovulation to menstruation.
+Vitamin B6, or pyridoxine, isn’t often talked about as one of the necessary vitamins for conception when it’s actually one of the most important.
+B6 has been shown to lengthen the luteal phase (the time from ovulation to menstruation).
 Luteal Phase Defect (LPD) occurs when this phase is less than 10 days, the ideal is 11-16 (my luteal phase is 14 days every month, not to brag).
 A luteal phase that is too short cannot maintain a pregnancy.
 In short, B6 reduces the chances of miscarriage.
 As a bonus, B6 also fights depression, reduces PMS and helps regulate hormones.
 The best forms of B6 are wild tuna, then liver, then beef.

-B12 cannot be obtained from plant foods.
-It is found exclusively in animal foods, like liver and eggs.
+Plant foods do not contain B12.
+It is exclusively in animal foods like liver and eggs.
 B12 deprivation affects how the eggs respond to the follicle stimulating hormone, or what stimulates egg production.
 B12 is not only essential to a healthy embryo and fetus, a lack of B12 can interfere with cell division and growth.
 It helps develop the endometrial lining, assists in normal and regulated ovulation and improves blood flow to the organs.